ickoxii/misc-notes/README.md

 # misc-notes

 Here lies various things I have learned during my coding career.
 A majority of these sources are the result of Google searches or Chat GPT queries.

+Any information here is almost guaranteed to not be 100% correct, and I take full accountability for any inconsistencies or incorrectness as a result of my ignorance.
+Please submit any corrections to my [email](iben.ixi@gmail.com): <iben.ixi@gmail.com>

 ## [Configuring Neovim](./configure-nvim/)